nimiq/keyguard/README.md

 ## Configuration

 You can configure the following values by either environment variables or configuration files:
-- KEYGUARD_ALLOWED_ORIGIN: The origin from which requests are accepted.
-For Team Nimiq's Keyguard, this would be 'http://accounts.nimiq.com'.
+- KEYGUARD_ALLOWED_ORIGIN: The origin from which requests are accepted. '*' allows all origins.
 Be aware that slashes have to be masked by `\`.
-Defaults to `'*'`, which allows all origins.
+Defaults to 'https://accounts.nimiq-testnet.com'.
 - KEYGUARD_CDN: The CDN (content delivery network) from which the core library is served.
 Defaults to 'https://cdn.nimiq-testnet.com'.

 The most straight forward way is to use a configuration file, which has to be placed in `config` folder, and pass their name as argument to the build script. `yarn build local` uses `local.conf`.
 Some sample files are provided.